The first-principles phase diagram of monolayer nanoconfined water: Superionic behavior at high pressures

 One of the key features of our water model is its ability to describe water dissociation, which becomes increasingly relevant at high pressures.
 We thus explore the possibility of autoprotolysis events in monolayer water.
-At high pressures beyond 2\,GPa, and temperatures beyond 350\,K we persistently observe O--H bond breaking and formation events.
+We find that at pressures beyond 2 GPa and temperatures beyond 350\,K O--H bond breaking and formation events frequently occur.
 To quantify O--H dissociation we analyze the average number of dissociated water molecules within 100\,ps at different pressures and temperatures.
-As shown in Fig. \ref{fig:superionic}(a), at 4 GPa and beyond 400\,K, over 10 \% of the water molecules dissociate in monolayer water within 100\,ps, while in contrast, this percentage remains close to zero for the corresponding bulk phase (ice VII) even at the highest temperature considered.
-We attribute this difference to an approximate 10\% decrease in O--O distances in monolayer water as compared to bulk which is known to modulate the proton transfer barrier.
-We also note that oxygen atoms remain localized, but protons readily diffuse \vk{through} the oxygen lattice (see Fig. \ref{fig:superionic}(c) and video V4).
-This behavior is characteristic of the recently observed superionic phase of water~\cite{millot_experimental_2018, rozsa_ab_2018, sun_phase_2015}, believed to be found under extreme planetary conditions.
+As shown in Fig. \ref{fig:superionic}(a), at 4 GPa and beyond 400\,K, over 10 \% of the water molecules dissociate in monolayer water within 100\,ps.
+In contrast, this percentage remains close to zero for the corresponding bulk phase (ice VII) even at the highest temperature considered.
+We attribute this significantly greater propensity for dissociation to an approximate 10\% decrease in O--O distances in monolayer water compared to the bulk; it is known that the O--O distance modulates the proton transfer barrier~\cite{munoz-santiburcio_confinement-controlled_2021}.
+We also note that oxygen atoms remain localized, but protons readily diffuse through the oxygen lattice (see Fig. \ref{fig:superionic}(c) and video V4).
+This behavior is characteristic of the recently observed superionic phase of water~\cite{millot_experimental_2018}, believed to be found under extreme planetary conditions.
 To ascertain if we are in the superionic regime, we estimate the ionic conductivity of monolayer water as a function of temperature at 4\,GPa.
-As shown in Fig. \ref{fig:hexatic}(b) beyond 400\,K, water exhibits a specific ionic conductance above 0.1\,S/cm, which is considered a threshold for characterizing a superionic conductor~\cite{kreuer_proton_1996}.
-This is intriguing as bulk water exhibits superionic behaviour at 56 GPa and at over 700\, K~\cite{sugimura_experimental_2012}, at an order of magnitude greater pressure and almost twice the temperature than for monolayer water. \\
+As shown in Fig. \ref{fig:superionic}(b), water ``continuously" transforms to a phase with a specific ionic conductance above 0.1\,S/cm, a commonly used threshold for characterizing a superionic conductor~\cite{kreuer_proton_1996}.
+This is intriguing as bulk water exhibits superionic behavior at 56\,GPa and over 700\,K~\cite{sugimura_experimental_2012}, which is an order of magnitude greater pressure and almost twice the temperature than for monolayer water. \\